X

 Well, we've done extensive research on these boat re-naming ceremonies.
 And they all involve these steps: an invocation, an expression of gratitude, a supplication, before the official re-dedication (or name change) and then finally some kind of libation.
 What could be wrong with this?
 Much!
 These made-up ceremonies are steeped in pagan worship to false gods such as Neptune, Aeolus, Eos, Tuhengri, Yanna, and Koma .
 And if you read the 'Good Book', you know it pegs these false gods as really demons (fallen angels, former sons of God), who want the worship of us humans for themselves.
 And such 'worship' (invocation, expressions of gratitude, and supplications) to these gods and goddesses is said to be 'disgusting' to the Almighty God. (double gulp).

-So, if your superstitious about renaming your boat, the real question is: 'Whom to you want to offend more'?
+So, if your superstitious about renaming your boat, the real question is: 'Whom to you NOT want to offend more'?
 The answer should be obvious: "The Almighty God of the Bible, Jehovah, should not be offended".
 So, if you still feel you need to go the 'extra mile', and have a simple renaming ceremony, why not follow the steps of (1) calling out to God (invocation) and (2) thank him for any blessing you can think of (expression of gratitude) and finally (3) ask him to keep you and yours safe while on the water (supplication) before plastering the new name on the transom.
 And since this is a prayer to The Almighty God, don't forget to say at the end "In Jesus' Name" so the invocation will make it to Him.
 But be sure not to call out to any false or made up god!

 What about the Libation (having a drink or two).
 God strictly forbids mixing alcohol with worship, so if you do drink in moderation, why not wait till after the ceremony before indulging.